By Joseph Gurney, Paul R. Lawrence, and Mark Abramson

 The political party conventions are over and earlier this week the transition teams for Hillary Clinton and Donald Trump moved into office space near the White House.
 Departmental briefings are underway in preparation for an orderly transfer of power to the 45th president of the United States, who will take office on Jan.
 20, 2017.

-With political convention balloons now dropped in both Cleveland and Philadelphia, the federal government on Monday begins in earnest to conduct what both parties hope will be a smooth presidential transition under the new law signed by President Obama in March.
+With political convention balloons now dropped in both Cleveland and Philadelphia, the federal government on Monday begins in earnest to conduct what both parties hope will be a smooth presidential transition under the by President Obama in March.

 With political conventions behind them, the next White House administration moved its transition teams to Washington, D.C. this week to prepare for the transfer of power to the 45th President of the United States.